 The following offenses count as strikes under the federal “three strikes” law irrespective of whether the conviction occurred in a state or federal court:

-- sexual abuse, aggravated sexual abuse, abusive sexual contact (read more about the Nevada crime of sexual assault)
+- sexual abuse, aggravated sexual abuse, or abusive sexual contact

 - assault with intent to commit murder or rape